 2. Freelance Writers Make Bank

-Other sources for leads include blogs like ProBlogger and Freelance Switch, and a subscription to WritersMarket.com is definitely a worthwhile investment.
-You’ll need at least a few published writing samples (online samples are fine) and you must be willing to promote pitches to editors and other potential clients.
+Other sources for leads include blogs like Fiverr, ProBlogger and Freelance Switch, and a subscription to WritersMarket.com is a worthwhile investment.
+You’ll need at least a few published writing samples (online samples are excellent) and you must be willing to promote pitches to editors and other potential clients.

-While earning a full time income by writing is totally possible, be on the look out for these work at home job scams.
+While earning a full-time income by writing is possible, be on the lookout for these work at home job scams.

 3. Personal / Virtual Assistant

-Establishing yourself as a professional virtual assistant requires a fair amount of lead time, but you can get started right away by offering your services for scheduling appointments and booking travel arrangements to your overworked friends or professional colleagues.
-Don’t have those kind of friends?
+Establishing yourself as a professional virtual assistant requires a fair amount of lead time.
+Still, you can get started right away by offering your services for scheduling appointments and booking travel arrangements to your overworked friends or professional colleagues.
+Don’t have those kinds of friends?
 The same freelance websites (think Elance and oDesk) that can link you up with writing opportunities are teeming with virtual assistant jobs.
 You’ll likely only need an internet connection and a reliable phone line.